Orireofe/endpoint/README.md

-# endpoint
+# Making a simple flask app
- Practicing flask framework
+ Practicing using the flask framework